"Si Se Puede!": Tips for Increasing Medicaid and CHIP Enrollment in Hispanic Communities

 October 6, 2016

-The uninsured rate among all U.S. children reached a historic low of 6 percent in 2014.
+The uninsured rate among all U.S. children reached a historic low of 6% in 2014.
 Despite this positive trend, seen as result of the expansion in eligibility for Medicaid and the Children's Health Insurance Program (CHIP) and more effective outreach and enrollment campaigns, Hispanic children remain at least twice as likely to be uninsured compared to white children.

 This disparity in uninsured rates of Hispanic families and children is due to a number of enrollment barriers and challenges.
 Organizations and individuals helping to enroll Hispanic families in health coverage have emphasized the following barriers to their outreach efforts: limited English proficiency and health literacy, mixed immigration status in the household, fear of immigration enforcement, a complicated application process, limited access to Internet/email or telephone, low knowledge of how health insurance works, and difficulty understanding insurance company notices.